Battle of Savo Island: Operations at Guadalcanal

-Concerned over the losses to his carrier fighter aircraft strength, anxious about the threat to his carriers from further Japanese air attacks, and worried about his ships' fuel levels, Fletcher announced that he would withdraw his carrier task forces on the evening of August 8.

-Some historians contend that Fletcher's fuel situation was not at all critical but that Fletcher used it to justify his withdrawal from the battle area.
-Fletcher's biographer notes that Fletcher concluded that the landing was a success and that no important targets for close air support were at hand.
-Being concerned over the loss of 21 of his carrier fighters, he assessed that his carriers were threatened by torpedo-bomber strikes, and, wanting to refuel before Japanese naval forces arrived, withdrew as he had previously forewarned Turner and Vandegrift.
-Turner, however, believed that Fletcher understood that he was to provide air cover until all the transports were unloaded on August 9.
+Concerned over the losses to his carrier aircraft in these initial engagements, anxious about the threat to his carriers from further Japanese air attacks, and worried about his ships' fuel supply, Fletcher announced that he would withdraw his carrier task forces on the evening of 8 August.
+Some historians contend that Fletcher's fuel situation was not at all critical but that Fletcher used it to justify a premature withdrawal from the combat zone.
+Fletcher's biographer notes that Fletcher concluded that the landing was a success and that no important targets for close air support were readily at hand.
+Turner, however, believed that Fletcher understood that he was to provide air cover until all the transports were unloaded on 9 August.

-Even though the unloading was going more slowly than planned, Turner decided that without carrier air cover, he would have to withdraw his ships from Guadalcanal.
+Even though the unloading was proceeding more slowly than planned, Turner decided that without carrier air cover, he would have to withdraw his ships from Guadalcanal.
 He planned to unload as much as possible during the night and depart the next day.

 Japanese response

-Unprepared for the Allied operation at Guadalcanal, the initial Japanese response included airstrikes and an attempted reinforcement.
-Mikawa, commander of the newly formed Japanese Eighth Fleet headquartered at Rabaul, loaded 519 naval troops on two transports and sent them towards Guadalcanal on August 7.
+Unprepared for the Allied operation at Guadalcanal, the initial Japanese response included airstrikes and attempted reinforcement of troops on the island.
+Mikawa, commander of the newly formed Japanese Eighth Fleet headquartered at Rabaul, loaded 519 naval troops on two transports and sent them towards Guadalcanal on 7 August.
 When the Japanese learned that Allied forces at Guadalcanal were stronger than originally reported, the transports were recalled.